codelyokop/SimSig-Panel-Interface/README.md

 This is used to connect to, and send messages to a SimSig server.
 This sets up the connection, by sending a connect message to the server, then returns the socket connection, and a message advising if the message was succesfull or not.

 This is the basis of the connection used elsewhere in the project.

+This project is converting the old python 2.7 to the updated python 3.
+Currently no changes have been made but a changelog will be kept for each commit